20 Banff Rental Car Tips You SHOULD Know

 Car Rental Banff Insurance

-Damage Waiver (DW) insurance is always offered at the time of rental for an additional daily charge.
-Damage Waiver is there to reduce your liability if you damage or lose the rental car.
-You don’t have to purchase DW; it is optional and usually costs between $10-30 CAD per day of rental.
+Collision Damage Waiver (CDW) insurance is always offered at the time of rental for an additional daily charge.
+Damage Waiver reduces your liability if you damage or lose the rental car.
+You don’t have to purchase CDW; it is optional and usually costs between $10-30 CAD per day of rental.

-If you have a US credit card, it’s possible you already have DW insurance and don’t know it!
-It’s worth it to check your documentation and call your credit card company to find out.
-It’s even worth considering signing up for a new credit card that does offer this.
+If you have a US credit card, you may already have CDW insurance and not know it!
+Check your documentation and call your credit card company to find out.
+You may even consider signing up for a new credit card that offers this.

 If you’re already covered, take a copy of the paperwork as proof, though we have never been asked for this proof.
-Every time we have rented a car in Canada, we decline any extra insurance knowing our credit card will cover us.
+Every time we rent a car in Canada, we decline any extra insurance, knowing our credit card will cover us.
 The rental car agency never pushes back and sends us on our way!

-Bringing me to my next point – credit cards with primary rental insurance.
-The Chase Sapphire Reserve and the Capital One Venture X are my favorite travel credit card for many reasons, but the primary rental insurance is one of its best perks (including Priority Pass membership).
-When you put your rental car on your Chase Sapphire Reserve card or Capital One Venture X, you get primary coverage around the world up to $75,000.
+This brings me to my next point—credit cards with primary rental insurance.
+The Chase Sapphire Reserve and the Capital One Venture X are our favorite travel credit cards for many reasons.
+Primary rental car insurance is one of their best perks, and a Priority Pass membership includes great lounges at the Calgary Airport.

-The cost for a car rental in Banff depends on the season and what type of vehicle you want!
-In the summer, your rental car will likely be higher than in the shoulder and winter seasons.
+The cost of a car rental in Banff depends on the season and the type of vehicle you want.
+Your rental car will likely be higher in the summer than in the shoulder and winter seasons.

 We’ve scored great deals in Canada but also paid quite a bit during times.
-Our last rental cost us $30 CAD a day in the winter, but I’ve seen them go above $150 per day in the summer.
+Our last rental cost us $40 CAD a day in the winter, but I’ve seen them go above $150 daily in the summer.
 Some tips to save on car rental prices in Canada:

 Is Driving in Canada like Driving in the United States?